zaius/docs/content/docs/web-interface/repository-access.md

 The wizard is similar to the add application flow presented in [this section](http://old-devcenter.wercker.com/articles/gettingstarted/web.html).

-Once you've changed the key, you should remove werckerbot from your organisation teams or the access management sections.
+Once you've changed the key, you should remove werckerbot from your organization teams or the access management sections.

 We're keeping wercker-bot around till 01-01-2015, than we will remove